 Five common mistakes to be avoided with Interactive Voice Response (IVR):

-- Limited Information: An IVR system shouldn’t be fed with too many information.
-According to Customer think, a human mind would ideally remember up to 5 options, anything more than that would permit confusions and result in frustration.
+- Limited Information: An IVR system shouldn’t be fed with too much information.
+According to Customer think, a human mind would ideally remember up to 5 options, anything more than that would permit confusion and result in frustration.

 - 24/7 service: Today, most of the customers have their smartphone with an internet connection, hence they look out for 24 hours customer support via all forms and IVR is no exception.
 Hence it is important to provide unlimited 24 hours customer support with IVR.